A Day at the Races can be anything you want it to be!

 - the softest/muddiest/wettest conditions that we are allowed to race on is called 'Heavy'

 - the driest/fastest conditions that we are allowed to race on is called 'Hard'.

 Racing is run under the 'Rules of Racing' laid down by the British Horseracing Authority who regulate the sport.
 The Rules stipulate that we must use one of, or a combination of, the following to describe the state of the ground:-

-Flat Racecourses should strive to provide no harder than 'Good to Firm' ground at their meetings (obviously depending on weather conditions).
+Flat Racecourses should strive to provide ground that is no harder than 'Good to Firm' at their meetings (obviously depending on weather conditions).
 If the ground looks like being 'Hard' then we are able to 'water' or 'irrigate' the course to 'soften' it.

 The 'Going' can drastically affect the chance of any particular horse.
 Some horses do not perform to the best of their ability if the ground is soft, and similarly some horses hate the ground to be hard.